zhuo-zh/zhuo-zh.github.io/_pages/cv.md

 Research experience
 ======
 * Design and Implementation of a Blink Detection Circuit Based on the Inter-frame Difference Method
-  * Undergraduate Thesis Project | Dec.
+  * Undergraduate Thesis Project, Dec.
 2023 – Jun.
 2024
   * Developed a hardware-based blink detection system to address fatigue driving by monitoring blink frequency in real-time.
   * Researched and optimized the inter-frame difference algorithm for low-latency hardware acceleration.
   * Designed the complete digital logic in Verilog and performed functional simulations to ensure timing closure.